 3. Create an atmosphere your dog enjoys.

-Just like a human spa day, creating a calming environment will help your doggo enjoy the experience.
+Just like a human spa day, creating a calm environment will help your doggo enjoy the experience.
 Also, if you’re having fun and feeling calm yourself, your dog may sense your vibe.

 Here are some ideas: